 Most recently, I worked for 3.5 years at the Gary Player Group where I managed the Black Knight Archives, the company archives that also documented the life and career of legendary golfer Gary Player, and worked as part of the media team to activate the archives in company media.

 I now offer my consulting services full-time in Eastern North Carolina.
-My current clients include the Tobacco Farm Life Museum, where I am working on collections care and outreach through exhibits, programming, and online resources; the Ava Gardner Museum, where I am cataloging and managing the collection and assisting with content creation and social media; the City of Wilson, where I recently completed research and writing for a project in Historic Downtown Wilson; and the Ava Gardner Trust, for which I am completing transcription of audio files into text documents.
+My current clients include the Tobacco Farm Life Museum, where I am working on collections care and outreach through exhibits, programming, and online resources; the Ava Gardner Museum, where I am cataloging and managing the collection and assisting with content creation and social media; the City of Wilson, where I recently completed research and writing for a project in Historic Downtown Wilson; the Ava Gardner Trust, for which I am completing transcription of audio files into text documents; and the Freeman Round House and African American Museum, where I am developed virtual exhibits.

 I enjoy researching a variety of historical topics, but I am especially interested in women’s history, the history of Latin America, immigration history, and material culture.
 I love connecting the past to the present and helping others to make personal connections to the past.